-• Backsight: This button is required to initiate the first reading and backsight orientation for the set collection process.
+- Confirm NEZ: This button allows you to quickly verify the instrument and backsight coordinate values. - Backsight: This button is required to initiate the first reading and backsight orientation for the set collection process.
 The following dialog will be displayed.
 The user must measure either an angle only or an angle and distance to the backsight in order to proceed with the OK button.
+The Set Angle selection will prompt a warning "For use with a backsight prism use Set Angle and Read".
 It is recommended that the Set Angle or Set Angle and Read buttons be used to record the initial backsight reading.